SonnyFishback/introduction-to-serverless-framework/README.md

 The main concepts of Serverless Framework are:

 - Functions (Your micro servers)
-- Events (The reasons the micro servers start and the data that is forwarded to them)
+- Events (The reasons the micro servers start and the data that is forwarded to the micro-server)
-- Resources (Infrastructure as Code resource configurations allowing you to create instances of cloud resources named in a config file)
+- Resources (Infrastructure as Code resource configurations allowing you to create and deploy instances of cloud resources named in a config file)
 - Services (A unit of organization - you can have multiple services for one application)

 # Starting your project: